 Over the long term, the percentage of persons employed in the primary industry and in the secondary industry have been continually falling, while the percentage of persons employed in the tertiary industry has been continually rising.
 Within the tertiary industry, the number of those in "medical, health care and welfare" has been increasing.

 Depending on the industrial sector, a difference was seen in the employment tendency between males and females.
-In 2020, the percentage of male employment was highest in "mining and quarrying of stone and gravel", followed by "electricity, gas, heat supply and water" and "construction".
+In 2021, the percentage of male employment was highest in "construction", followed by "electricity, gas, heat supply and water" and "transport and postal activities".
 The percentage of female employment was highest in "medical, health care and welfare", followed by "accommodations, eating and drinking services" and "living-related and personal services and amusement services".

 (2) Employment by Occupation